Tree Preservation Orders and applications

 This does not mean that you cannot carry out work to a tree with a TPO, but you must obtain consent from the City Council first.
 The application process takes approximately eight weeks.

-All TPO trees in Worcester are currently being checked and we will be updating our records before making them available online.
-In the meantime, to check if a tree is covered by a TPO, please complete our enquiry form.
+To check if a tree is covered by a TPO, please complete our enquiry form.
 We will aim to reply within 3-5 working days.

 Please be aware if you purchase a property or land with a TPO(s), it is your responsibility as the land owner to maintain the health and safety of your tree/s at your own expense.